cysouw/graphicalgrammar/text/english.md

 - The second scheme is a table with the six basic syntactic functions from Bain, cf. [@fig:bain1863_166]
 - The third scheme is a continuous analysis for not too complex sentences
 - The fourth scheme is a complex continous analysis for sentences with many subordinate clauses
 - The fifth scheme is the most exhaustive combination of all approaches, shown in [@fig:meiklejohn1887_213] for a sentence from Tobias Smollett in [@next].
 About this scheme he notes: "This is the scheme prescribed by the Department for the scholarship examination" [@meiklejohn1887: 218].
+Around this time Meiklejohn starts working alongside Mason (see [@sec:mason1858]) as an examiner for the College of Preceptors [@preceptors1889].

 ::: ex
 Meiklejohn [-@meiklejohn1887: 213], quoting Tobias Smollett *The adventures of Peregrine Pickle* (1751)